Category: Issue Comments

 Click for Big

-The market appears to have a distaste at the moment for floating rate product; the implied rates until the next interconversion are all (except one!) lower than the current 3-month bill rate and one is significantly negative!
+The market appears to have a distaste at the moment for floating rate product; most of the implied rates until the next interconversion are lower than the current 3-month bill rate!
 Whatever might be the result of the next few Bank of Canada overnight rate decisions, I suggest that it is unlikely that the average rate over the next five years will be lower than current – but if you disagree, of course, you may interpret the data any way you like.

-Since credit quality of each element of the pair is equal to the other element, it should not make any difference whether the pair examined is investment-grade or junk, although we might expect greater variation of implied rates between junk issues on grounds of lower liquidity.
-The average in the table above for the junk issues (except FFH.PR.E / FFH.PR.F at -0.85% and BRF.PR.A / BRF.PR.B at -1.05%) is about +0.30%; for the investment grade issues (except TRP.PR.A / TRP.PR.F) it is also about 0.30%.
-This is pretty good agreement.
+Since credit quality of each element of the pair is equal to the other element, it should not make any difference whether the pair examined is investment-grade or junk, although we might expect greater variation of implied rates between junk issues on grounds of lower liquidity, and this is just what we see; four of the six junk pairs now in existence are not plotted on the graph as they have a negative implied T-Bill rate.

-If we plug in the current bid price of the FTS.PR.H FixedReset, we may construct the following table showing consistent prices for the soon-to-be-issued FTS.PR.I FloatingReset given a variety of Implied Breakeven yields consistent with issues currently trading:
+If we plug in the current bid price of the EMA.PR.A FixedResets, we may construct the following table showing consistent prices for its soon-to-be-issued FloatingReset counterpart given a variety of Implied Breakeven yields consistent with issues currently trading:

-Estimate of FTS.PR.I FloatingReset Trading Price In Current Conditions
+Estimate of EMA.PR.?
+FloatingReset Trading Price In Current Conditions

 Assumed FloatingReset